 2. Create an Online Store:

 We have T-shirts, we have a CD recorded by the group a few years ago, but currently the only member we have left who is on that CD is our musical director who is graduating this year.
 So, in two weeks we’re recording a new one.
 And this one, I want to make available on a café press style web site so that we can sell them not only at our shows, but whenever people want to buy them.
 I also want to expand our t-shirt and merchandise collection in general, and sell them online as well.
+This is the screen printing company we trust.
 Plus, great advertising AND a way to make money to further projects.

 But WAIT!
 There’s more: